apohlman123/VHDL-project/README.md

         Frequency will be the LCM of 44.1kHz, 48kHz, 96kHz, 192kHz
-            -The value is 28.224MHz, which will be divided down to derive the -...bit clock (BCK) and frame clock (LRCK)
+            -The value is 28.224MHz, which will be divided down to derive the -...bit clock (BCK) and frame clock (LRCK) -Note that for sampling frequencies of 48k,96k, and 192k, a different MCLK will need to be used of value 24.576MHz

     Frame Clock (LRCK):
         Frequency will be the chosen sampling frequency (44.1, 48, 96, 192 etc...)